botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![MicahVanDeusens-blog](images/MicahVanDeusens-blog.png)

 >The image below is my view of possible vulnerabilities ***identified*** and exploitation to reach the next BSCP exam stage and progress through the exam challenges.
->I have managed green, orange I am struggling and need to find similar lab challenges to practice, and red to be seen.
+>I have managed solved the challenges in green using [PortSwigger Academy Labs](https://portswigger.net/web-security/all-labs), but we never stop learning......

 ![Three stages](images/3stages.png)